sergeyprokhorenko/6NF_DSL/README.md

 ```

-### Denormalize From Entity with Last Recorded Attribute Values and Specified Valid Date and Time
+### Denormalize Entity for a Given Valid Date and Time Using Last Recorded Attribute Values

 ```sql